ageria20/Capstone_nagefyFE/README.md

 Access the Application
-Frontend: Open a web browser and navigate to [http://localhost:5173](http://localhost:5173) (or your configured port).
+Frontend: You can access the frontend of the application at http://nagefy.netlify.app, fully deployed on Netlify.
-Backend: The API endpoints are available at [http://localhost:8080](http://localhost:8080) (or your configured port).
+Backend: The API endpoints are accessible at http://localhost:8080 (or your configured port) if you are running the backend locally.
+For the live version, the backend is deployed on Koyeb.
+This application is fully functional, with the frontend hosted on Netlify and the backend on Koyeb, ready for testing and use.

 # USAGE 🌐💻🔌